-Whether you’re an aspiring manager looking to manage up, want to make a career move into leadership, a senior leader wanting to better manage your team of managers, or a hungry learner wanting to learn more about both, read on.
+Whether you’re an aspiring manager looking to manage up, want to make a career move into leadership, a senior leader wanting to better manage your team of managers, or a hungry learner wanting to learn more about both, this post is for you.

-The post below is broken up into two sections:
+The post below is broken up into 2 sections:

 Click on either of them to jump to the section that applies most to your situation: